stitchtrove/certo/README.md

 ## Certo

+You will need to add your creodias details into the config.ini file.

 sudo docker-compose up --build

 sudo docker exec -it certo_web_1 /bin/bash

-to add data storage volume follow https://creodias.eu/-/how-to-attach-a-volume-to-vm-2-tb-linux-?inheritRedirect=true&redirect=%2Ffaq-data-volume